ahsrio/flutter_ci_cd/README.md

 ## Getting Started

 A flutter application with CI/CD enabled.
-It will build for android and upload the build file as artifact. teste
+It will build for android and upload the build file as artifact.
+Also it will create release with artifacts.